Entrepreneur or company

 Stated responsibility does not stop by deleting of entrepreneur from the Business Entities Register.
 Creditors have the option to choose the option that is more favorable for them and more efficient.

-• entrepreneur can not perform some activities (eg, banking, insurance activities), but additionally for entrepreneurs specifically provided that they can perform both old and art crafts and traditional handicrafts which are determined as such by the minister responsible for economic affairs
+3. entrepreneur cannot perform some activities (eg, banking, insurance activities), but additionally for entrepreneurs specifically provided that they can perform both old and art crafts and traditional handicrafts which are determined as such by the minister responsible for economic affairs

 If the entrepreneur makes profit, the following taxes shall be paid:

-• annual personal income tax (if the entrepreneur during the calendar year achieve income three times higher than the average annual salary per employee paid in the Republic in the year for which the tax is assessed) according to rate of 10% respectively 15% on the amount over six times the average annual salary.
+• annual personal income tax (if the entrepreneur during the calendar year achieve income three times higher than the average annual salary per employee paid in the Republic in the year for which the tax is assessed) according to rate of 10% up to the amount of six times the average annual salary respectively 15% on the amount over six times the average annual salary.

 If the owner of the company makes profit, the following taxes shall be paid: